mehrdad-dev/Jami/README.md

 <br/>
 ## ➤ Contribute

-You can send a email to me or send meessage in social networks.
+You can send a email to me or create a issue.

 mail: mehrdad.mohammadian.contact@gmail.com
 </br>